Cow's trotter

 Cooked cow's hoof or cow's trotters, a delicacy in Uganda.

-A cow's trotters is the culinary term for the foot of cattle.
+A cow's trotter is the culinary term for the foot of cattle.
 The cuts are used in various dishes around the world, especially in Asian, African, French, and the Caribbean cuisine.
 Latin American cuisine also uses cow's trotters for several traditional dishes.

 Other than cattle, the trotters of other ungulates such as goat, sheep and pig might also be consumed and used in certain dish of some cuisines' tradition.